Slowly varying function

 In real analysis, a branch of mathematics, a slowly varying function is a function of a real variable whose behaviour at infinity is in some sense similar to the behaviour of a function converging at infinity.
 Similarly, a regularly varying function is a function of a real variable whose behaviour at infinity is similar to the behaviour of a power law function (like a polynomial) near infinity.
-These classes of functions were both introduced by Jovan Karamata, and have found several important applications, for example in probability theory.
+These classes of functions were both introduced by Jovan Karamata, and have found several important applications, for example in probability theory and extreme value theory.